 What does Starr discover about Khalil’s gun?

 Starr was worried about answering the District Attorney’s questions, especially those relating to Khalil’s gun.
 This is because she didn’t know if Khalil had a gun in the car.
-However, Ms. Ofrah assured her that he doesn’t have a gun, rather it was a hairbrush that One-Fifteen claims he mistook for a gun.
+However, Ms. Ofrah assured her that he didn’t have a gun, rather, it was a hairbrush that One-Fifteen claims he mistook for a gun.

 Why does Kenya apologize to Starr?